ludeeus/awesomeversion/.github/copilot_instructions.md

 - Use the existing script system rather than running commands directly
 - Pay attention to type safety and maintain the zero-dependency principle
 - When in doubt, follow the patterns established in existing code rather than introducing new patterns
-- **Do not add inline comments to code unless specifically requested by the user.
-Remove any inline comments that were added by Copilot or in PRs unless explicitly asked for.**
+- **Do not add inline comments to code unless specifically requested by the user.**

 ## Updating these instructions